Convergence and error propagation results on a linear iterative unfolding method: A linear iterative unfolding method

 The following theorem shows that under quite generic conditions the approximating sequence $\left(f_{N}\right)_{N\in\mathbb{N}_{0}}$ in terms of Eq.(\ref{iterativesolution}) is well-defined and converges to $f$ whenever $A_{\rho}$ is one-to-one, and it converges to the closest possible function to $f$ whenever $A_{\rho}$ is not one-to-one.

-\begin{Thm} (Convergence) Let $A_{\rho}$ be a folding operator and assume that its response function $\rho$ has the property that for all $x\in X$ the function $\rho(\cdot|x)$ is square-integrable, furthermore $K_{\rho}<\infty$.
+\begin{theorem} (Convergence) Let $A_{\rho}$ be a folding operator and assume that its response function $\rho$ has the property that for all $x\in X$ the function $\rho(\cdot|x)$ is square-integrable, furthermore $K_{\rho}<\infty$.
 Assume that the unknown pdf $f$ in the unfolding problem $g=A_{\rho}f$ is square-integrable.
-Then: \begin{enumerate} \item For any compact set $U\subset X$:
+Then: \begin{enumerate}[(i)] \item For any compact set $U\subset X$:

 where $\mathcal{P}_{\mathrm{Ker}(A_{\rho})}$ is the $L^{2}$ orthogonal projection onto the kernel set of $A_{\rho}$. \item We have that